-- 7. To provide review of the YES Center, with at least one elder serving on its oversight group (See Appendix Q) - 8.
-To serve as the vehicle for the Youth Education Support (Y.E.S.) and Hopes Kitchen to submit matters to the session. - To communicate to the congregation and the community about the missions of Children's Corner Preschool, Hope's Kitchen, and the YES Center and about ways In which to serve/participate in these groups - D. Children's Corner Preschool Committee Responsibilities (Rev. 11-22) (Also, see Appendix H) - 1.
-To provide oversight of Children's Corner Preschool, with at least one elder serving as chairman on its committee and at times a second elder to serve as vice-chairman - 2.
-To ensure that Children's Corner Preschool is providing learning experiences for the preschool child in a Christian environment - 3.
+- 6. To provide review of the YES Center, with at least one elder serving on its oversight group (See Appendix Q) - 7.
+To serve as the vehicle for the Youth Education Support (Y.E.S.) and Hopes Kitchen to submit matters to the session. - 8.
+To communicate to the congregation and the community about the missions of Children's Corner Preschool, Hope's Kitchen, and the YES Center and about ways In which to serve/participate in these groups

+C. Children's Corner Preschool Committee Responsibilities (Rev. 09-24)

+- 1. To provide oversight of Children's Corner Preschool, with at least one elder serving as chairman on its committee and at times a second elder as vice-chairman - 2.
+To ensure that Children's Corner Preschool is providing developmentally appropriate learning experiences for each child using curriculum that encourages growth and learning in both pre-school skills and Christian values. - 3.
 To ensure that children attending Children's Corner Preschool have an opportunity to hear God's word through Christian teachings and Bible stories and an opportunity to participate in a weekly age appropriate service of worship - 4.
-To ensure that the curriculum used by Children's Corner Preschool stresses growth and learning at appropriate development levels as well as Christian values - 5.
-To establish the policies and procedures for Children's Corner Preschool, including the policies to be followed by church employees working in the Children's Corner Pres school ministry, in collaboration with the Personnel Committee - 6.
-To establish the tuition charged by Children's Corner Preschool - To establish the compensation paid to teachers and aides working in the Children's Corner Preschool ministry, consulting with the Personnel and Budget and Finance Committees - 8.
-To prepare the annual budget for Children's Corner Preschool and the budget request to be submitted to the Budget and Finance Committee - 9.
-To evaluate scholarship applications and to award scholarships - 10.
-To serve as the vehicle through which Children's Corner Preschool may submit matters to the session - 11.
+To ensure that CCP employee policies are consistent with all state and federal regulations.
+Regular personnel matters are governed by the Children's Corner Preschool Family Handbook and the Children's Corner Preschool Employee Handbook which are approved by the state regulators and always available in the Director's office.
+Two members of the CCP Committee will liaison with the church Personnel Committee for purposes of coordination. - 5.
+To establish the tuition charged by Children's Corner Preschool - To establish the compensation paid to teachers and aides working in the Children's Corner Preschool ministry, consulting with the Personnel and Budget and Finance Committees - 7.
+To prepare the annual budget for Children's Corner Preschool and the budget request to be submitted to the Budget and Finance Committee - 8.
+To evaluate scholarship applications and to award scholarships as future funds may allow - 9.
+To serve as the vehicle through which Children's Corner Preschool may submit matters to the session - 10.
 To communicate to the congregation and to the community about Children's Corner Preschool

-- 12. To identify opportunities for the congregation to become involved in Children's Corner Preschool - 13.
-When appropriate, to declare "executive session" and discuss matters related to the executive director and the operations director of Children's Corner Preschool - 14.
-To review and update guidelines annually
+- 11. To identify opportunities for the congregation to become involved in Children's Corner Preschool - 12.
+To perform, along with the church Head of Staff, an annual review of the performance of the executive director. - 13.
+To review and update these responsibilities annually

-E. YOUTH EDUCATION SUPPORT (YES) (Rev 11-22)
+E. YOUTH EDUCATION SUPPORT (YES) (Affirmed 11-24)